Sulawesi Coffee (And Why You Need To Be Drinking It)

 How To Roast Sulawesi Coffee Beans

-Most roasters want to go dark with this one to bring out the earthy flavors, so this tends to be the most common option.
+Most roasters want to go dark with this one to bring out the earthy flavors, so this tends to be the most common and recommended option.

 Of course, you can still try lighter and medium roasts, all of which will bring out different aspects of the rich and varying flavors.